stacynwigwe/portfolio/organizational-readiness.md

 ### 3. Future State Design
 * Designed a readiness model that embedded proactive communication earlier in the program lifecycle.
-* Helped outline mentor talking points and visuals for walking students through the new checklist.
+* Helped outline mentor talking points and visuals for walking students through the new page/checklist.
 * Collaborated with cross-functional teams to ensure consistent messaging across emails, calls, and student portals.

 ---